 There are three options to choose from to add different signatures to user mailbox and shared mailbox emails.
-The first method is to create two separate signatures in Outlook, the second requires mail flow rules on the server side and the third involves the use of CodeTwo Email Signatures for Office 365.
+The first method is to create two separate signatures in Outlook, the second requires mail flow rules on the server side and the third involves the use of CodeTwo Email Signatures for Office 365 – an email signature management solution.

-It is a common and widely-spread practice in a business email communication to differentiate signatures depending on who the sender is.
-Companies very often want to put different sets of contact details, images, and even layouts to indicate that the message arrives from a general mailbox like sales@ or from an individual like j.doe@.
+It is a common and widely-spread practice in business email communications to differentiate signatures depending on the sender.
+Companies very often want to put different contact details, banners, and even change the entire layout to indicate that the message arrives from a general mailbox like [email protected] or from an individual like [email protected]

 Here are your options.

-For this, you need to add the shared mailbox to your Outlook as a second account.
+For this, you need to add a shared mailbox to your Outlook as a second account.
 If you already have access to your company shared mailbox in Outlook, the steps are rather simple:

-- In Outlook, go to File > Options > Mail > Signatures.
+- In Outlook, go to File > Options > Mail > Compose messages > Signatures.

-- The Signatures and Stationery window will open.
-Under the E-mail Signature tab, in the Select signature to edit section, click New.
+- In the Signatures and Stationery window, on the E-mail Signature tab, click New.

 - Type the name for your shared mailbox signature and click OK.

-- Use formatting tools available in the Edit signature section, to create the signatures.
-You can also prepare the signature in a signature generator and then just copy/past it into Outlook.
+- Use formatting tools available in the Edit signature section to create the signature.
+You can also prepare the signature in a signature generator and then just copy/paste it into your Outlook.

-- In the Choose default signature section, select the shared mailbox and define whether the signature should automatically appear in new messages, replies and forwards.
+- In the Choose default signature section, select the shared mailbox and define whether the email signature should automatically appear in new messages or replies and forwards.
 Click OK to apply the changes.

-- Repeat the steps to set up a signature for your personal account.
+- Repeat the steps to set up another signature, this time for your personal account.

 - No additional costs.